 Our Youth Advisory Group (also known as a Youth Reference Group) is a passionate group of young people aged between 15 – 17 who meet regularly, primarily to ensure our projects are youth-friendly and relevant to young people, their families and the community, and to support youth development of:

 Youth participation and agency is valued and critical to the success of our work.
 Young peoples input help our team develop more effective research processes, policies, and programs, and increase our relevance to youth.

 We are committed to listening to our reference group and engaging in multiple and meaningful ways to contribute.

 - develop youth leadership, critical thinking, problem solving, conflict resolution and communication skills

 - provide feedback on our research projects that are partially or well developed

-- provide input into particular work or projects on a regular basis.
+- share input into particular work or projects on a regular basis.

 - one-off consultations for a particular project, for example focus groups, surveys or forums

-- ongoing involvement of our group in the planning and implementation of research methodology.
+- ongoing involvement of our group in the planning and implementation of research processes such as the participatory nature of our methodology.